vlayer-xyz/vlayer/book/src/features/teleport.md

     </svg>
     Actively in Development
   </div>
-  <p>Currently, you can teleport between any chains.
-Since the proving code isn’t fully complete, this will change once it’s ready, and only certain network pairs will support teleportation.
-In this version, a malicious user could fake teleport proofs.</p>
+  <p>Currently, it’s possible to teleport between any blockchain networks.
+However, this will change once the proving code is fully developed.
+After that, only specific network pairs will support teleportation.
+Until this update is complete, a malicious prover could potentially create fake teleportation proofs.</p>
 </div>

 ## Ethereum ecosystem of chains